spongessuck/gm.datepickerMultiSelect/README.md

     angular.module('myApp', ['ui.bootstrap', 'gm.datepickerMultiSelect']);

-And use thusly:
+And use the included 'multiSelect' directive thusly:

     <datepicker ng-model='activeDate' multi-select='selectedDates'><datepicker>

-The property 'selectedDates' on the controller (or its scope) then acts as a model for any dates selected in the Datepicker.
+The directive binds an array holding any dates selected in the Datepicker to the specified property on the controller (or its scope).

 Tested in AngularJS 1.2.25 and 1.3.1, and UI Bootstrap 0.11.x.